Outlaw's Son: Plot

-Twelve-year-old Jeff Blaine lives in the small western town of Plainsville where he is being reared by his aunt, Ruth Sewall, who operates a tinsmith business.
-Jeff's mother died when he was four months old and his father Nate left shortly thereafter and became an outlaw.
+Twelve-year-old Jeff Blaine lives in the small western town of Plainsville, where he is being reared by his aunt, Ruth Sewall, who operates a tinsmith business.
+Jeff's mother died when he was four months old, and his father, Nate, left shortly thereafter and became an outlaw.
 One day, Nate returns and tells Ruth that he has recently been involved in a gunfight.
-Realizing that his days may be numbered, he asks to see his son again.
+Realising that his days may be numbered, he asks to see his son again.
 After Jeff rejects Nate as his father, Ruth, who does not welcome Nate's visit, returns the small amount of money he has sent for Jeff's support and asks him to leave the next morning.

 In town, when Nate meets old friend Marshal Elec Blessingham in the saloon, Elec chooses to ignore the fact that Nate is a wanted outlaw.
 The next day, unknown to Ruth, Nate ingratiates himself with Jeff by showing him how to shoot his Colt 44.
 Later, Ruth reluctantly agrees that Nate can stay a few more days.

 Soon, Jeff is calling Nate "Paw," but runs into trouble at school when another boy, Ben Jorgenson, says that Jeff's father is a murderer.
 Jeff tells Ben to get his father's gun and meet him later.
 Instead, Ben brings his father, who beats Jeff, who is wearing Nate's gun.
-Nate, Elec and Ruth arrive soon after and, after Nate slugs Jorgenson, Ruth blames Nate for involving Jeff with guns and swears she will kill him if he returns again.
+Nate, Elec and Ruth arrive soon after and after Nate slugs Jorgenson, Ruth blames Nate for involving Jeff with guns and swears she will kill him if he returns again.

 Later, when Ruth comes to town to obtain some medicine for Jeff, Nate tells her that he is leaving and intends to take Jeff with him.
 Soon after, two former associates of Nate, Bill Somerson and Ed Wyatt, rob the Plainsville bank and kill the manager.
 Ruth, the sole witness to the robbery, lies to Elec that Nate was the perpetrator in order to prevent him from taking Jeff.
-Nate is arrested and when Jeff visits him in jail, Nate, believing now that his son is better off without him, lets Jeff believe that he is guilty.
+Nate is arrested, and when Jeff visits him in jail, Nate, believing now that his son is better off without him, lets Jeff believe that he is guilty.
 Outwitting a deputy, Nate escapes from jail and rides away.